[amazon_auto_links id="280537"]

-“Happily ever after is not a fairy tale, it is a choice,” said Fawn WeaverLove is like magic that can happen to anyone, anywhere.
+โHappily ever after is not a fairy tale; it is a choice,โ said Fawn Weaver.
+Love is like magic that can happen to anyone, anywhere.
 There is no time or date to love a person.
 Most couples in the world are cohabitating couples.
-Few countries have made common-law marriage legal and in other countries, it has been recognized as illegal.
-Common law marriage is a law that applies to every couple in some countries.
+Few countries have made common-law marriage legal; in other countries, it has been recognized as illegal.
+Common-law marriage is a law that applies to every couple in some countries.

-1. What is Common Law Marriage?
+1. What is Common-Law Marriage?

-Common law marriage means a couple does not have a formal marriage or a valid marriage certificate.
-In common law marriage, they don’t have an official wedding.
-A couple of states have allowed common-law marriage, and couples there get the same rights that are given to married partners.
+A Common-Law Marriage means a couple has no formal marriage or a valid marriage certificate.
+They donโt have an official wedding.
+A couple of states have allowed common-law marriage, and couples there get the same rights given to married partners.
+However, showing yourself in a common-law marriage when you are in a live-in relationship or cohabitation is difficult.

-3. Rights of Unmarried Couples in California Common Law Marriage
+3. Rights of Unmarried Couples in California Common-Law Marriage

 3.1.
 Financial Matters for Unmarried Couples